sprak3000/sprak3000.github.io/_posts/2021-12-17-arrange-desktop-hammerspoon.md

 to me there must be a better way, a way to automate this process and have my windows size and locate themselves with ease.
 I never foresaw my journey leading me to the power of the [Hammerspoon](https://www.hammerspoon.org/).

 What is Hammerspoon you ask?
-They state it quite succinctly:
 > This is a tool for powerful automation of OS X. At its core, Hammerspoon is just a bridge between the operating system
 > and a Lua scripting engine.
 What gives Hammerspoon its power is a set of extensions that expose specific pieces of
 > system functionality, to the user.